Tracklaying race of 1869: Legacy

 Some of the UP crews who were denied a chance to break the CP record later worked on the Kansas Pacific, who set a new record with 10 mi laid in a single day at Comanche Crossing near Strasburg, Colorado on August 15, 1870, (Note: Unlike the earlier CP record of April 28, 1869, KP crews were working from both the west and east on August 15, 1870; the stated total of 10+1/4 mi includes the work of both crews.) completing the first continuous transcontinental railroad.
 Still, the Southern Pacific (successor to the CP) continued to claim the record into the early 20th century.

 Map of the Promontory Branch and Lucin Cutoff, drawn by Aran Raymond (1981).
 Rozel (Camp Victory) and Promontory Summit are labeled on the map.

 The ten-mile rail segment laid in 1869 (and the Promontory Golden Spike site) was bypassed in 1903 with the completion of the Lucin Cutoff, although service continued for several years on the original route, which the Southern Pacific called its Promontory Branch.
 The abandoned rails were eventually taken up for scrap and reuse in 1942.
 At the Golden Spike National Historical Park, the West Auto Tour is a 7 mi route that takes tourists to a replica of the sign erected by the CP at the site to commemorate the April 28 record.
-The original sign is thought to be in the Utah State Capitol building in Salt Lake City; a replacement sign that may have stood at the site is on display at the visitor's center in Promontory, and a replica is displayed at the California State Railroad Museum in Sacramento.
+The original sign is thought to be in the Utah State Capitol building in Salt Lake City; a replacement sign that may have stood at the site is on display at the visitor center in Promontory, and a replica is displayed at the California State Railroad Museum in Sacramento.